nthmost/illuminate/README.rst

 Basic Usage From Command Line
 -----------------------------

-While not intended for command-line usage, Illuminate contains a simple command-line utility on the top-level of the directory called illuminate.py that will print out the most commonly looked-at statistics from Illumina SAV.
+Illuminate contains a simple command-line utility that prints out the most commonly commonly desired statistics from Illumina SAV.

 This package includes some MiSeq and HiSeq data (metrics and metadata only) from live sequencing runs so you can see how things work.